Donor Profile

 Australia has a strong focus on bilateral support.
 This includes both bilateral ODA and earmarked funding through multilaterals.
 Australia's focus on bilateral support is due to its prioritization of neighboring countries in the Indo-Pacific region.
 It is also reflective of the government’s focus on promoting national interest and strengthening bilateral relationships.

-The latest budget sees funding for the Pacific rise to its highest level ever, at AUD1.9 billion ( US$1.3 billion) in FY2023/24.
+The latest budget sees funding for the Pacific rise to almost 40% of the total ODA budget.
 This is partly driven by geopolitical concerns over Chinese influence in the region.
-Assistance to Southeast Asia will also increase to AUD470 million ( US$326 million) over 4 years.
+Assistance to the Pacific will rise to a record AUD2 billion ( US$1.4 billion).

 Australia tends to disburse its ODA in the form of grants.
-However, the launch of the AIFFP in 2019 and the extension of loans to Southeast Asia in support of their COVID-19 recovery raised concerns that the previous government may be shifting toward loan-financed infrastructure projects.
-At the request of the government, DFAT is undertaking a review of different development financing approaches that might complement Australia’s grant financing and enhance the effectiveness of current financing arrangements in the Pacific and Southeast Asia under as part of a broader development priority reexamination.
-This financial review will include examining sovereign and non-sovereign financing mechanisms that could be used by the Australian government.
+However, the launch of the AIFFP in 2019 and the extension of loans to Southeast Asia in support of their COVID-19 recovery raised concerns that the previous and current government may be shifting toward loan-financed infrastructure projects.
+At the request of the government, DFAT undertook a review of different development financing approaches that might complement Australia’s grant financing and enhance the effectiveness of current financing arrangements in the Pacific and Southeast Asia.
+This financial review recommended some sovereign and non-sovereign financing mechanisms that could be used by the Australian government.

 Bilateral Spending